OmarShawky1/ACU/README.md

    2. recommended-events: Suggested events that are not organized by ACU (the Miscellaneous events in MidMap above).
 7. Q&A: Topics that are not studying material but related to it.
    1. general-questions: topic-less Q&A.
-   2. internships: sharing and discussing internship options between @Students.
-   3. life-after-grad: topic-less Q&A but for graduation year (E.g., graduation project) and beyond (E.g., resume review).
+   2. life-after-grad: topic-less Q&A but for graduation year (E.g., graduation project) and beyond (E.g., resume review).
-8. From CORE-PROGRAMMING to CORE-SYSTEMS: Categories ordered after OSSUs' curriculum.
-Contains _general_ channel for each topic (in OSSU curriculum) and a specific channel for each course covering the same topic (E.g., general-dsa & princeton-algo-part1).
+8. From CORE PROGRAMMING to CORE SYSTEMS: Categories ordered after OSSUs' curriculum.
+Contains *general* channel for each topic (in OSSU curriculum) and a specific channel for each course covering the same topic (E.g., general-dsa & princeton-algo-part1).
 You can study OSSUs' courses here or there in addition to ACU SE-oriented courses.
 9. CS-SUB-FIELDS: For CS-minors.
    1. general-cs-subfields: For CS-minors that have low traffic.
    2. general-ai
 10. STACKS & TECHNOLOGIES: For cs-minors stacks but currently has SE-stacks.
     1. general-stacks-and-technologies: Mainly to ask about multiple domains at once and to discuss stacks of low traffic (do not currently have dedicated channel).
 11. CAREER: For career-specific preparation topics.
-For general discussions (E.g., Offer negotiation), go to life-after-grad or _general_ (for _specific roles_).
+For general discussions (E.g., Offer negotiation), go to life-after-grad or *general* (for *specific roles*).
     1. ps-grinding: Accelerate studying problem-solving by studying for others to increase commitment level.
 Similar to mock interviews, except that each pair of people decides their terms (E.g., no camera, no voice communication...).
 In other words, it is half-mock-interviews.
     2. mock-interviews: Schedule mock-interviews between @Trusted only.
 Ask for a random mock or prepare before an interview (mock all day).
     3. vacancies: Applications resources.
 Each application has a link and useful information (Company, Job, recruiters and hiring managers) to further facilitate your application chances.